bibo5088/mangadex-downloader/README.md

  ```

 `-m, --manga` The mangadex ID of the manga (https://mangadex.org/title/[ID]/)
+`-c, --chapter` The name of the wanted chapter.
+Leave blank to download all chapters
 `-o, --output` Output directory
 `-l, --lang` Language of the chapter, lang code used by mangadex (gb for english, fr for french...)
 Default : gb
 `-p, --parallel` Max number of request done in parallel while downloading pages (1-10) Default : 6